codejake/clean-my-mac/README.md

 ## NOT TODO
 - Stuff that isn't really documented by Apple and could have unintended results at any given time.
-Eg. BootCache.playlist
+Eg. messing with BootCache.playlist
 - kextcache rebuilds unless someone can convince me of pretty solid reasons with backing documentation.
 - update_dyld_shared_cache, because it was deprecated with macOS 11.